Brian Joo: Fly to the Sky

+Joo (right) with Hwanhee as Fly to the Sky, 2008.

 Joo is a member of Fly to the Sky with Hwanhee, Brian sang and also rapped.
 As Fly to the Sky made its musical transition from bubblegum pop to heavy R&B, Joo felt discontent and inferior, and felt that Hwanhee was more appreciated for his vocal skills.

 Joo has appeared on television many times.
 Since 2005, he has appeared on a number of variety shows, including hosting MBC's Music Core in 2006 and becoming a host for SBS' Green Gold in 2009.

 In August 2009, Fly to the Sky decided to work on separate projects and have become solo singers under different labels.

 On April 14, 2014, Brian Joo announced on his Twitter that Fly to the Sky will be making their comeback in May.
 The band later signed up with H2 Media, the agency of member Hwanhee.
 Their 9th new album "Continiuum" has been released and the main title track is "You You You".
 The single peaked at number one on Gaon digital chart.

 Although being on hiatus for five years, Hwanhee and Brian expressed their good teamwork and solid friendship in an interview, telling "There were rumors about us being gay and liking men, but it's not like that.
 We're that close so people feel that way about us".